Kiss the Sky Tonight -- Month of September 2022

-Welcome to the night sky report for September 2019 -- Your guide to the constellations, deep sky objects, planets, and celestial events that are observable during the month.
-In September, Pegasus becomes increasingly prominent in the southeastern sky, allowing stargazers to locate globular star clusters and a double star, Alpha Capricorni.
-Look for lovely crescent Moons at the start and end of the month.
-The September equinox brings the beginning of fall in the Northern Hemisphere.
-And Mars is at solar conjunction, meaning it has disappeared from night skies.
-The night sky is truly a celestial showcase.
-Get outside and explore its wonders from your own backyard.
+Welcome to the night sky report for September 2022 -- Your guide to the constellations, deep sky objects, planets, and celestial events that are observable during the month.
+In September, Pegasus becomes increasingly prominent in the southeastern sky, allowing stargazers to locate globular clusters M2 (NGC 7089), M30 (NGC 7099), as well as a nearby double star, Alpha Capricorni, which is an optical double (but not a binary pair).
+Also, Mars is on the move during the month and it is prime viewing time for Jupiter.
+The night sky is truly a celestial showcase, so get outside and explore its wonders from your own backyard.

 Near the Great Square lies the sprawling pattern of Aquarius, the water-bearer.
 Located within the western part of the constellation is M2, one of the oldest and largest globular star clusters associated with the Milky Way galaxy.
 It appears as a circular, grainy glow in backyard telescopes.

 Look west to find the constellation Sagittarius, the centaur archer in the sky.
-Past the centaur’s arm, you will find another globular star cluster, Terzan 5.
-Terzan 5 sits near the dark dust lanes of the Milky Way.
+Past the centaur’s arm, is a heavily obscured globular cluster, Terzan 5.
+Terzan 5, which was discovered in 1968 by French astronomer Agop Terzan, sits near the dark dust lanes of the Milky Way.
 Bright blue young stars are visible in the foreground of the ancient cluster.
 The core of Terzan 5 shines brightly with the X-ray light from white dwarfs and neutron stars.

-Take advantage of mild, late summer nights to enjoy the constellations and ancient globular star clusters of the September sky, as well as the Moon and planets.
+Take advantage of mild, late summer nights to enjoy the constellations and ancient globular star clusters of the September sky.

 The night sky is always a celestial showcase.
 Explore its wonders from your own backyard.